-Calvary Church is celebrating our Centennial this year, 2017.
-As part of that celebration, we are having a Capital Campaign to help strengthen our endowment and ensure Calvary’s ongoing mission work in the future.
+Calvary Church celebrated our Centennial in 2017.
+As part of that celebration, we began a Capital Campaign to help strengthen our endowment and ensure Calvary’s ongoing mission work in the future.

 Here you can download our official pamphlet!

 The campaign will support essential building work, in two phases (see brochure).
 Phase 1 includes work on the portico (exterior front entrance with columns), sanctuary, chimneys, and parish hall.
 Phase 2 includes work on siding, the historical clock tower and belfry, and steeple.

 Our goal is $250,000 in total.

 What if we raise more money than the goal?

 Any support above the goal amount will support mission work at Calvary.
 This money will go into a fund dedicated to mission work in our community and around the world (the Saints’ Fund).

 Does the work really need to be done now?